Benin Bronze at the Horniman Museum and Gardens

 The British Museum, and some other museums in the UK, have some beautiful works of art with a very bloody history in their collections.
 They're called the Benin bronzes.
 We decided to find out more about them...

 Benin is now part of a country called Nigeria in West Africa.
 But over 100 years ago, it was a powerful kingdom.
-Benin traded pepper, ivory, leopard skins and even people - slaves - with Europe.© British MuseumIn 1897, when the King of Benin tried to control the trading, British soldiers fought back and seized treasures from the king's palace.
+Benin traded pepper, ivory, leopard skins and even people - slaves - with Europe.© British MuseumIn 1897, when the King of Benin tried to take control of trade, British soldiers fought back and seized these treasures from the king's palace.

 This isn't an English soldier but a Benin bronze of a Portuguese soldier.
 Fierce, isn't he?!
 How do you think the artist who made this felt about the soldiers?